 Those who oppose this proposal will probably come up with the argument that a GED diploma is simply not as good as a conventional high school diploma.
 They will say that a GED is, and should stay, a sort of last resort.

 Some arguments include that GED holders often have inferior employment and that their income is less than those who completed their high school diplomas.

-But the fact is that further academic education and employment options, and job advancement opportunities, are already hard to achieve for students who quit high school prematurely, emancipated minors, married teens, or incarcerated juveniles.
+But the fact is that further academic education, employment options, and job advancement opportunities are already hard to achieve for students who quit high school prematurely, emancipated minors, married teens, or incarcerated juveniles.
 Many of the stigmas associated with GED are exactly because of the barriers these students face to obtaining one.

 In earlier days, the GED was often referred to as the “Good Enough Diploma,” but those days are gone.
 The current GED test is aligned with the Common Core Education Standards and reflects what employers expect and colleges demand.

 The GED exam is fully computerized, and in our contemporary education and workforce settings, that only makes sense because today, there’s hardly any position, also not at the entry level, that doesn’t require applicants to command at least some keyboarding and computer skills.